Bayard Rustin: World War II

 Rustin was also a pioneer in the movement to desegregate interstate bus travel.
 In 1942, he boarded a bus in Louisville, bound for Nashville, and sat in the second row.
-A number of drivers asked him to move to the back, according to Southern practice of Jim Crow, but Rustin refused.
+A number of drivers asked him to move to the back, according to Southern practice, but Rustin refused.
 The bus was stopped by police 13 miles north of Nashville and Rustin was arrested.
-He was beaten and taken to a police station but was released uncharged.
+He was beaten and taken to a police station, but released uncharged.

-He spoke about his decision to be arrested, and how that moment also clarified his witness as a gay person, in an interview with the Washington Blade in the 1980s:
+In an interview with the Washington Blade in the 1980s, Rustin spoke about his decision to be arrested and how that moment also clarified his witness as a gay man:

 As I was going by the second seat to go to the rear, a white child reached out for the ring necktie I was wearing and pulled it, whereupon its mother said, "Don't touch a nigger."

 If I go and sit quietly at the back of that bus now, that child, who was so innocent of race relations that it was going to play with me, will have seen so many blacks go in the back and sit down quietly that it's going to end up saying, "They like it back there, I've never seen anybody protest against it."
 I owe it to that child, not only to my own dignity, I owe it to that child, that it should be educated to know that blacks do not want to sit in the back, and therefore I should get arrested, letting all these white people in the bus know that I do not accept that.

 It occurred to me shortly after that that it was an absolute necessity for me to declare homosexuality because if I didn't I was a part of the prejudice.
 I was aiding and abetting the prejudice that was a part of the effort to destroy me.

-In 1942, Rustin assisted FOR staffers George Houser and James Farmer, as well as activist Bernice Fisher, in forming the Congress of Racial Equality (CORE), which was conceived as a pacifist organization based on the writings of Mohandas Gandhi, who used non-violent resistance against British rule in India.
+In 1942, Rustin helped FOR staffers George Houser and James Farmer and activist Bernice Fisher form the Congress of Racial Equality (CORE), which was conceived as a pacifist organization based on the writings of Mohandas Gandhi, who used nonviolent resistance against British rule in India.